Kong/galileo-agent-java/README.md

 Add following environment variable to the server

-     ANALYTICS_TOKEN = You Api analytics token from [](http://www.apianalyitics.com "Api Analytics") SOCKET_POOL_SIZE_MIN = Minimun number of sockets to opened for connection to analytics server, default is 10 SOCKET_POOL_SIZE_MAX = Maximum number of sockets pool should keep, default is 20 THREAD_POOL_SIZE = Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor
+     ANALYTICS_TOKEN = You Api analytics token from [](http://www.apianalyitics.com "Api Analytics") SOCKET_POOL_SIZE_MIN = Minimum number of sockets to opened for connection to analytics server, default is 10 SOCKET_POOL_SIZE_MAX = Maximum number of sockets pool should keep, default is 20 THREAD_POOL_SIZE = Number of thread in the pool handling data transfer to analytics server, default is 2* # of processor ANALYTICS_ENABLED_FLAG = true to enable analytics

 Update web.xml on server